sidbala4023/Trigger/README.md

 27.Write a trigger to send an welcome email when an contact is inserted and if the email is null do not send it .

+28.Write a trigger to send an email to opportunity owner when an Opportunity stage is updated to ‘Closed Won’.